3D Hand Pose Estimation via Regularized Graph Representation Learning

-To this end, we propose a \textit{hand-model regularized graph refinement} network trained under a generative adversarial learning framework, which aims to explicitly exploit structural inter-dependencies between the hand joints.
-To model the relations among hand joints, we estimate an initial hand pose from a parametric hand model as a prior of hand structure ("prior pose"), which efficiently captures the characteristics of hand structures, {\it e.g.}, the adjacency relations between joints.
-Based on this prior pose, we represent the hand joints on a graph, where each joint is treated as a node and each pair of adjacent nodes are connected.
-We further learn the deformation of the prior pose to {\it refine} the hand structure by propagating information across adjacent nodes via residual graph convolution.
-Moreover, while most existing works \cite{Wild,Baseline,Cai_2018_ECCV} deploy 3D Euclidean distance between joints as the loss function for 3D annotation, we propose two bone loss functions that constrain the length and orientation of each bone connected by adjacent joints so as to preserve hand structure explicitly.
-On the other hand, to address the challenge of uniform appearance, we propose to train the network under an adversarial learning framework, aiming to estimate the real distribution of 3D hand poses.
-Besides, unlike recent works \cite{Baseline,Cai_2018_ECCV,dkulon2019rec}, we estimate 3D hand poses without resorting to ground truth meshes or depth maps, which is more suitable for datasets in the wild.
+To fully exploit the structure of hands, we propose to represent the irregular topology of 3D hand poses naturally on graphs, and learn the graph representation regularized by a prior pose from the monocular image input under a conditional generative adversarial learning framework, aiming to capture the structural dependencies among hand joints.
+Moreover, while most existing works \cite{Wild,Baseline,Cai_2018_ECCV} deploy 3D Euclidean distance between joints as the loss function for 3D annotation, we propose two {\it bone loss functions} that constrain the length and orientation of each bone connected by adjacent joints so as to preserve hand structure explicitly.
+Besides, unlike some recent works \cite{Baseline,Cai_2018_ECCV,dkulon2019rec}, we estimate 3D hand poses {\it without} resorting to ground truth meshes or depth maps, which is more suitable for datasets in the wild.